-Up until now, Plex was mostly used as a server-app combination, that helped people organise and stream their personal media collection to other devices.
+Up until now, Plex was mostly used as a server-app combination (see our full Plex review and guide), that helped people organise and stream their personal media collection to other devices.
 (From your desktop – the server – to apps on your phone, Smart TV, etc’).

 Users of Plex (on supported devices) will now start seeing a “Movies & TV” tab on their sidebar, where they can stream TV programmes and movies selected by Plex.
 The content includes “Movies, TV shows, extreme sports films, music documentaries, Bollywood musicals, and more.”

 Plex are promising “modest” ad-breaks (both as pre-rolls and during the content) which will presumably be shorter than advert breaks on competing services.

 The service is available to users of both the free Plex service, and the subscription-based Plex Pass.
 For the time being, it won’t be possible to pay in order to skip the ads.

 Crucially, Plex are emphasizing they’re not going to add adverts to your personal content inside Plex.

 In the US, the Plex streaming service will include content from MGM, Warner Bros., Lionsgate and other studios, with some popular (though old) movies like The Terminator, Rain Man, Raging Bull and Moonstruck, as well as some TV shows likes Dead Zone and Masters of Horror.